 750€ (under 23) 1.500€

-Tourism is an important driver of economic growth, globally and locally.
-The sector contributes directly to 4.4% of GDP, 6.9% of employment, and 21.5% of service exports in OECD countries on average, and its continued growth offers real prospects for sustainable and inclusive development.
+Tourism is an important driver of economic development, both globally and locally.
+The sector contributes directly to 4.4% of GDP, 6.9% of employment and 21.5% of service exports in OECD countries on average.
+New models for the tourism sector offer real prospects for sustainable and inclusive development.

-However, forward-looking, integrated policies are needed to ensure that this growth brings more benefits to people, places, and businesses.
-These policies will have to be based on sustainable practices taking into consideration that climate change is the biggest threat to this sector.
+Therefore, integrated policies with a long-term perspective are needed to ensure that tourism development provides benefits for people, local territories and communities, and businesses and safeguards natural capital, which is essential for any tourism model.
+These policies require sustainable practices, taking into account that climate change is the biggest threat to the sector.

-This program is suitable for a wide range of professional profiles with career aspirations in the Tourism and Hospitality sector and who want to understand how to implement sustainability practices in this sector and how to meet the challenge of climate change.
+This Postgraduation is suitable for a wide range of professional profiles in the tourism and hospitality sector who want to implement sustainability practices and meet the challenge of climate change.

 Pro-Rector of the NOVA University of Lisbon